Skip to main content

 Media release, Zurich, July 24, 2023

-MEDCAN, the Medical Cannabis Association Switzerland, is still pleased a year later about the change in the law from August 1, 2022, which enables the uncomplicated medical prescription of cannabis.
-This change opens up new opportunities for over 100,000 patients who already use it medically and want safe access to it.
-Medical use can have a positive impact on the lives of many chronically ill people.
-MEDCAN is committed to these patients and supports cannabis as an effective therapy option.
-However, there are still challenges these patients face.
+MEDCAN, the Medical Cannabis Association Switzerland, is still pleased a year later with the legal amendment of August 1, 2022, which allows for the straightforward medical prescription of cannabis.
+This change opens up new possibilities for over 100,000 patients who already use it medically and desire safe access to it.
+Medical use can positively impact the lives of many chronically ill people.
+MEDCAN is committed to these patients and supports cannabis as an effective therapeutic option.
+Nevertheless, challenges remain for these patients.

 About MEDCAN: